kensanata/just-halberds/Altenstein.md

 ## Sternenau

 The fortress stands on shores of the Sternensee (star lake), covered in mist.
-A moat and drawing bridge control the aproach.

-A trail leads along the river to Sternenbrück and Bärenburg.
-Up river is yet another lake, much smaller, hidden away behind a dark forest.
-There lies the ruined tower of Dunkewald.
+A moat and drawing bridge control the approach.
+A trail leads along the river to Sternenbrück.
+Beyond the Sternensee is yet another lake, much smaller, hidden away in Dunkelwald (dark forest).

 > Pyromancer Chlodoman, 49 years old.
 Strength-9 Dexterity-6 Endurance-4 Intelligence-12 Education-10 Status-10 Air-3 Culture-2 Fire-5 Fusion-2 Literacy-1 Singing-1 Spying-1 Storm-3 Transmutation-2 Water-1.
 Owns an intelligent cat.